Azure/aad-pod-identity/docs/readmes/README.monitoring.md

 **9. aadpodidentity_cloud_provider_operations_errors_count**

-Counter that tracks the cumulative number of cloud provider operations errors.Broken down by operation type.
+Counter that tracks the cumulative number of cloud provider operations errors.
+Broken down by operation type.

 **10. aadpodidentity_cloud_provider_operations_duration_seconds**

-Histogram that tracks the duration (in seconds) it takes for cloud provider operations.Broken down by operation type.
+Histogram that tracks the duration (in seconds) it takes for cloud provider operations.
+Broken down by operation type.

 **11. aadpodidentity_kubernetes_api_operations_errors_count**

-Counter that tracks the cumulative number of kubernetes api operations errors.Broken down by operation type.
+Counter that tracks the cumulative number of kubernetes api operations errors.
+Broken down by operation type.

+**12. aadpodidentity_imds_operations_errors_count**

+Counter that tracks the cumulative number of imds token operation errors.
+Broken down by operation type.

+**13. aadpodidentity_imds_operations_duration_seconds**

+Histogram that tracks the duration (in seconds) it takes for imds token operations.
+Broken down by operation type.